 The Nominating and Governance Committee considers candidates for the Board from any reasonable source, including stockholder and Board recommendations.
 The Nominating and Governance Committee does not evaluate candidates differently based on who has proposed the candidate.
 The Nominating and Governance Committee has the authority under its charter to hire and pay a fee to consultants or search firms to assist in the process of identifying and evaluating director candidates.
-The Nominating and Governance Committee used the services of a search firm in 2016 in connection with the search for future director candidates, which resulted in the addition of Ms. Gonzales to the Board.
-The Nominating and Governance Committee recommends candidates for nomination to the Board of Directors.
+The Nominating and Governance Committee for nomination to the Board of Directors.